LilithVinter/Dictionary-App/README.md

 <li>SheCodes Images API</li>

 <h2>Credits</h2>
-The weather app was created by Carie (@LilithVinter) as a final project for the SheCodes React workshops.
+The dictionary app was created by Carie (@LilithVinter) as a final project for the SheCodes React workshops.
 <br/>
 The app uses Shecodes Dictionary API to retrieve definition data.
 <br/>